Indignant Elton John responds to fans who claimed to spot issue with his kitchen

 “Look at this, oh!
 Gosh,” he says.
 “Look, I’ve got the cleanest oven window in Windsor.”

-It is currently on track to get back into the UK Top 40, along with other immortal Christmas classics such as Mariah Carey’s “All I Want For Christmas is You”, The Pogues’ “Fairytale of New York”, and Wham’s “Last Christmas”.
+It is currently on track to get back into the UK Top 40, along with other immortal Christmas classics such as Mariah Carey’s “All I Want for Christmas Is You”, The Pogues’ “Fairytale of New York”, and “Last Christmas” by Wham!

 Wham have achieved the Christmas No 1 for the past two years.
 The Eighties pop duo, comprising Andrew Ridgeley and the late George Michael, released the track in 1984 but topped the Christmas chart with it 39 years later in 2023, marking the longest ever journey to No 1.